edwinlzs/chainflow/README.md

 - Should further explore appropriate degree of detail for logging
 - Truncation of requests/responses with extremely large payloads

+#### _Proxy performance_

+- Creating proxies recursively when defining `SourceNode` paths could hit performance - not rigorously tested yet, so not 100% sure of how significant it is

 ### Trivia